Page updated Aug. 22, 2025

 Grant awards

-A hold on the National Institutes of Health posting required notices in the Federal Register affected the agency’s ability to award new grants and issue additional funding for ongoing grants for at least several weeks during the winter, before being partially lifted in late February.
-Some review meetings and other meetings necessary for the awarding of grants have since been held, including some institute advisory council meetings in early April.
-There are also ongoing reviews by federal agencies of specific grants that may result in grant pauses or cancellations.
+A hold on the National Institutes of Health posting required notices in the Federal Register affected the agency’s ability to award new grants and issue additional funding for ongoing grants for at least several weeks during the winter.
+This was partially lifted in late February and some review meetings and other meetings necessary for the awarding of grants were also paused until early April.
+There are ongoing reviews by federal agencies of specific grants that may result in grant pauses or cancellations, and other policies that are slowing the issuance of awards.
+New NIH awards for the current federal fiscal year (FY25) are running 30-40% below their normal level for year-to-date funding compared to the same time in FY24.

 There was also a broader freeze on federal disbursements issued by the Office of Management and Budget (OMB) on Jan.
 27. That OMB order was rescinded by the administration on Jan.
 29 and is also the subject of two federal court orders, one of which was upheld by a federal appeals court on March 26.